 Members organize amateur radio events such as Field Day in June and Boy Scout Jamborees.
 Our local communities use our services frequently for communications during events such as Grubstake Days, Pioneer Days, races, and the Veteran’s Day parade.
 The need for operators for these events will be publicized on the club net.

 A club net is held each Tuesday at 1900 Pacific on the linked repeater system.
-You do not have to be a club
+Though always encouraged, you do not have to be a club

 member to be a net member.